Khalil Ahmad Saharanpuri: Funeral

 Despite the small amount of time available, funeral arrangements were accomplished successfully.
 Sayyid Ahmad Tawwaab performed the ghusl while Abu Sa'ud poured the water.
 Moulvi Sayyid Ahmad and Moulvi Abdul Karim assisted.
 The Salat al-Janazah or his body was prepared for funeral, brought outside Al-Masjid an-Nabawi (mosque of Muhammad), and placed near Babul Jibra'il for Salat al-Janazah.
 After Maghrib Salaah, Maulana Shaikh Tayyib, the rector of Madrasa Shari'a, led the Salat al-Janazah.
-The funeral procession then proceeded to Jannat al-Baghi cemetery.
+The funeral procession then proceeded to Jannat al-Baqi cemetery.
 Khalil was buried in his grave shortly before Isha prayer.

 Legacy

 His biographical works include: Tazkiratul Khalil by Aashiq-e-Ilahi Mirathi.